 The outcome of mapping experiences is that common emotional patterns can be identified.
 Interpreting maps from multiple users of systems is known as relational-centered design.

-Read the full article in Healthcare Design Magazine.
+For more details on journey mapping, read the full article in Healthcare Design Magazine.